NicoMincuzzi/python-project/README.md

 ### Install a package using `requirements.txt`
 - Insert all dependencies that you need inside the `requirements.txt` file, as following:

   ```
+  Flask==1.1.2
   ```

-- Create a virualenv and run it:
+- Set up a virtual environment:

-  1. `virtualenv venv`
+  `virtualenv venv`

+  This will create a new virtual environment named venv using the version of Python that you have installed on your system.

+- Activate the virtual environment by sourcing the activation script:

-  2. `source venv/bin/activate`
+  `source venv/bin/activate`

+  After executing this command, your prompt will change to indicate that you’re now operating from within the virtual environment.

-- Install dependencies:
+- Install all dependencies:

   `pip install -r requirements.txt`

 ### Install a package using `setuptools` and `setup.py`